dam-grassman/blog/_pages/about.md

         <div class="hero__image">
            <p>  <strong> Junior Data Scientist intern at Shortouch,Pari</strong> <br>
                 <i>Social Network and Scoring</i><br>
                 Young innovative French startup in the Big Data and Digital Industry.
-Worked hand in hand with the CTO on dataextraction and analysis, developed new scoring methods and handled the computer language R and database Neo4J.</p>
+Worked hand in hand with the CTO on data extraction and analysis, developed new scoring methods and handled the computer language R and database Neo4J.</p>
         </div>
       </div>
     </div>
   </div>
 </div>

+***

 ## Education